istio/old_mixer_repo/doc/dev/adapters.md

 Individual templates are processed in order to produce four Go artifacts.

-### Instance struct

-The `Instance` struct defines the data that is passed to the adapters at request time.
-During request time, Mixer constructs objects of the `Instance` type, based on the request attributes and operator configuration.
+* *Instance* struct: This defines the data that is passed to the adapters at request time.
+Mixer constructs objects of the `Instance` type, based on the request attributes and operator configuration.

-### Handler interface

-The `Handler` interface defines methods that Mixer uses to dispatch created `Instance` objects to the adapters during request time.
-Adapters implement per template `Handler` interface for Mixer to call into them.
+* *Handler* interface: This defines methods that Mixer uses to dispatch created `Instance` objects to the adapters at request time.
+Adapters must implement one Handler interface per supported template type.

-### Type struct

-If the datatype of a field in the `Instance` Go struct is dynamic (`interface{}`), the datatype of the value it will hold during request time is determined based on the expression to field mapping in operator configuration.
-For example, if a field is mapped to attribute 'request.size', the inferred data type for the field is int64 because the type of attribute request.size is int64.
+* *Type* struct: If the datatype of a field in the `Instance` Go struct is dynamic (`interface{}`), the datatype of the value it will hold during request time is determined based on operator-supplied configuration.

-For adapters to know the datatype of such fields, Template also defines a Go struct named `'Type' `that contains the fields to data-type mapping for specific `Instance` objects.
-The `Types` are passed to the adapters during configuration time.
-The `Type` struct expresses the datatype of dynamic fields using the [ValueType enum](https://github.com/istio/api/blob/master/mixer/v1/config/descriptor/value_type.proto), which has 1:1 mapping between Go data types and its enum values.
+  Adapters are informed of the actual type of the dynamic fields by being given a 'Type' object.
+The type struct expresses the datatype of dynamic fields using the [ValueType enum](https://github.com/istio/api/blob/master/mixer/v1/config/descriptor/value_type.proto), which has 1:1 mapping between Go data types and its enum values.

-### HandlerBuilder interface

-The `HandlerBuilder` interface defines the methods that Mixer uses to pass the `Types` (shape of the `Instance `objects) to the adapter.
+* *HandlerBuilder* interface: This define the methods that Mixer uses to pass the `Types` to the adapter.
 Mixer passes all possible `Type `information for which the adapter might expect to receive corresponding `Instance` objects at request time.
 Adapters implement per template `HandlerBuilder` interface for Mixer to call into them.